Greenland

 Covered with jewels

-Sailing fiords, from east to west
+Sailing fjords, from east to west

-Snowcapped mountains, they are the best
+Snow-capped mountains, they are the best

-Granite Islands, all covered with jewels
+Granite islands, all covered with jewels

 Abandoned buildings of people long left